RaviShankar000/GorillaPresenter/filesystem/presentation.md

 0. It has three items in it.
 95. This is the third one.

-Note that only thing that matters is that the lines begin with numbers -- they can be anything and Markdown will automatically create a sequential numbered list.
+Note that only thing that matters is that the lines begin with a number -- they can be arbitrary numbers and Markdown will automatically create a sequentially numbered list.

 ## *Unordered (bulleted) Lists*